 - meals, and

-- any goods or facilities received by the employee.2
+- any goods or facilities received by you.6

 However, the regular rate of pay does not include: